Skip to main content

 Many families find it difficult to navigate the uncertainty that comes with alopecia areata in adolescents.
 The unpredictable nature of hair loss and regrowth can create frustration, and existing treatment options may not always be effective.
 Clinical trials offer a chance to explore potential new therapies, providing hope for better outcomes and helping teens regain a sense of control over their condition.

-Alopecia areata clinical trial for adolescents will be conducted in several locations across the United States, including Michigan & Georgia.
+Alopecia areata clinical trial for adolescents will be conducted in several locations across the United States, including Georgia, Michigan and North Carolina,.
 To ensure study eligibility, all participants must comply with all study procedures.
 Participants who meet the eligibility criteria after undergoing the screening phase and are chosen to participate will be given the placebo or study treatment.

 *All study procedures and study-related treatments, including the investigational drug, are provided at no cost, and no insurance is required to participate, and participants may receive compensation for time and travel.